bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

   const [amount, setAmount] = useState();
 ```

-A click handler for send button, we will use the  [`quickSend()`](https://github.com/LtbLightning/bdk-rn#quicksend) method to send specified amount in sats to recepient address.
+A click handler for send button, we will use the  [`quickSend()`](https://github.com/LtbLightning/bdk-rn#quicksend) method to send specified amount in sats to  address.

 ```javascript
 	const sendTx = async () => {